List of Orphan Black characters: Clones

 By the end of the first season, 10 clones are revealed.
 They are of various nationalities and stations in life.
 Additional clones are revealed in the second season, including Jennifer, who died from the same respiratory illness that affected Katja and Cosima.
 In episode 8 of season 2, Tony, a transgender clone is introduced.
 In the season one finale, Cosima discovers each clone has a different DNA tag based on ASCII coded basepairs.
 In addition to the identification code is the text "THIS ORGANISM AND DERIVATIVE GENETIC MATERIAL IS RESTRICTED INTELLECTUAL PROPERTY" followed by a series of patent numbers.
 Sarah is given a photograph whose caption suggests that the cloning project that produced her was called "Project Leda".
 In the season 2 finale, Charlotte, an 8-year-old clone with a leg disability, is introduced.
-At the start of Season 3 a non self-aware clone, Krystal, was almost kidnapped by the military.
+At the start of Season 3 a non-self-aware clone, Krystal, was almost kidnapped by the military.
 In Season 3 episode 8, a Polish clone is revealed to have recently died from the clone illness.

-Season 2's finale reveals that the military carried on with a male cloning project called Project Castor, which created Mark (the Prolethean), Miller (the soldier clone), Rudy (a male clone held in the home of Marion Bowles), Seth (a mustachioed clone) and Parsons a clone kept barely alive by the military to study the cognitive defect.
+Season 2's finale reveals that the military carried on with a male cloning project called Project Castor, which created Mark (the Prolethean), Miller (the soldier clone), Rudy (a male clone held in the home of Marion Bowles), Seth (a mustachioed clone) and Parsons, a clone kept barely alive by the military to study the cognitive defect.
 All of the Project Castor clones are self-aware of their clone nature and were raised together in a military-like environment.

-In the Season 3 premiere it is revealed in 2006 Ferdinand of Topside was involved in the execution of six self-aware Project Leda clones in the Helsinki area.
+In the Season 3 premiere it is revealed in 2006 that Ferdinand of Topside was involved in the execution of six self-aware Project Leda clones in the Helsinki area.
 All were believed to be dead within 24 hours with another 32 people killed as collateral damage.
 Comics depicting the event would later clearly place it during 2001.

 In the third episode of Season 3 it is revealed the originals for Projects Leda and Castor were brother and sister, making all the clones genetic siblings.

 It is also revealed the DNA of the original Castor donor was stolen by Henrik Johanssen who wanted a son.
 This created Abel Johanssen who died as an infant.

 The Castor and Leda original genetic source is revealed at the end of season three.
 It is Siobhan's mother, Kendall Malone, a genetic chimera who provided DNA for both the Leda and Castor lineages of clones, explaining the clones' relationship as genetic brother and sister.